LLNL/axom/src/axom/sidre/docs/sphinx/data_vs_metadata.rst

 Example 1: One View, One Buffer
 --------------------------------

+The first example illustrates a common Sidre usage pattern in which a view is created in a group and the data associated with the view is managed via the view.
+This case represents a one-to-one relationship between views and buffers.

-In the first exaample, we first create a view in group "A" describing an integer array of length 10 and allocate it.
+We begin by creating a view in group "A" describing an integer array of length 10 and allocating the array via the view.
 This creates a buffer in the datastore which owns the array.
 Then, we get a handle to the buffer from the view from which we get a pointer to the start of the array and initialize the array values.
 To give some insight into the internal Sidre mechanics, we access